Viacheslav Chornovil: Crimean issue

-Meanwhile, a crisis was brewing over the future of Crimea.
-Crimea's ethnically-Russian population now sought to break away from Ukraine and unify with Russia.
-On 5 May 1992, tensions came to a head as the local government of Crimea voted to declare its independence from Ukraine.
-The flag of Ukraine was replaced with the flag of Russia, and a wave of repressions against the indigenous Crimean Tatar population began.
-Chornovil, who had maintained an interest in Crimean Tatars since his imprisonment, called for the Verkhovna Rada (Ukraine's newly-independent parliament, replacing the Supreme Soviet) to cancel Crimea's declaration of independence and demand new elections to the Verkhovna Rada of Crimea.
-Privately, Chornovil expressed a desire to deploy the Ukrainian military to Crimea, but he did not publicly state this as he felt that such a demand would go unfulfilled by Kravchuk or the rest of the government.
+Shortly after the Soviet Union fell apart, Crimea's ethnically-Russian population sought to break away from Ukraine and unify with Russia.
+On 5 May 1992, Crimea sparked tensions as it unilaterally declared its independence from Ukraine.
+The flag of Ukraine was replaced with that of Russia, and a wave of repressions against the indigenous Crimean Tatar population began.
+Chornovil, who had maintained an interest in Crimean Tatars since his imprisonment, called for the Verkhovna Rada (independent Ukraine's successor of the Supreme Soviet) to cancel Crimea's declaration of independence and demand new elections to its parliament.
+During the crisis that lasted for several years, he was among the hawkish politicians on the issue.